-- 2. Abstract: (225 words Maximum) - Introduction: Several paragraphs providing a clear idea about what is interesting or challenging about the case.
-Make the reader understand why it is useful to read your work. - · Overview of clinical problem to be addressed - · Reason for selecting the case - 4.
+- 2. Abstract: (225 words Maximum) - 3.
+Introduction: Several paragraphs providing a clear idea about what is interesting or challenging about the case.
+Make the reader understand why it is useful to read your work. - · Overview of clinical problem to be addressed - Reason for selecting the case - 4.
 Case Presentation: Introduce the case performed.
 Report the events as they unfolded.
 Avoid opinions or justifying behavior.
 Include history and physical, demographics, pertinent lab values, and diagnostic testing.
 Describe the facts that are significant to the case in greater detail.
 Present anesthetic implications and develop anesthesia plan providing rationale for your choices using relevant literature. - Brief description of the patient (de-identified) - Patient history, review of symptoms, physical exam, pertinent diagnostic data - Detailed perioperative course - 5.
 Discussion: Describe the entire perioperative course.
 Use this area to describe actions carried out by the anesthesia team.
 Identify a problem (system error, human error, patient related factors) that occurred during the case.
-Use pertinent anesthesia literature to develop a strategy that addresses the problem and how it may be implemented in the future to improve clinical practice. - Review of relevant literature (journal articles only) - · Recommendations for practice - 6.
+Use pertinent anesthesia literature to develop a strategy that addresses the problem and how it may be implemented in the future to improve clinical practice. - Review of relevant literature (journal articles only) - Recommendations for practice - 6.
 Summary and conclusion: Briefly summarize the concepts presented.
 Apply findings to your development as a nurse anesthetist - Disseminate information: Scholarly projects contribute to evidence based practice.
-The case study will be presented to the faculty in a poster format as described below. - References: A minimum of 6 references should be cited from evidencebased research.
-Text books should not be included in the required 6 references..
-References should be recent, published within the previous 5 years.
+The case study will be presented to the faculty in a poster format as described below. - 8.
+References: Minimum 6 references, must be recent journal articles (less than 5 years).
+Summarize findings of each research article.
+Identify the type of study (ex: systematic review, meta-analysis, etc.).
+Provide a brief overview of each piece of literature in general terms, an analysis of the key aspects of the study, a review of the research questions, methods, procedures and outcomes, and an overview of the strong and weak points, gaps and contradictions.
+Describe why each article is RELEVANT to your case.
+APPLY the findings to your case e.g. why you should have done/not done what you did.
+State how it will IMPACT/CHANGE your future practice and contribute to further disclosure to the practice of anesthesia in general.